 - Preheat oven to 180°C and line a baking sheet with parchment paper.

-- In a large bowl, using an electric stand or hand held mixer, beat the dairy-free spread* and the sugar until creamy.
+- In a large bowl, using an electric stand or hand held mixer, beat the dairy-free butter and the sugar until creamy.
 Add in egg then molasses and continue mixing.

 - In a separate bowl, sift flour, spices, bicarbonate of soda and salt.
 Add dry ingredients to the wet bit by bit, mixing in between until the mixture forms a soft dough.
 Use a spatula to scrape down the sides and make sure everything is combined.

-- Using a spoon, scoop out small amounts of dough and roll into 1 inch diameter balls between your hands.
+- Once the dough has chilled, using a spoon, scoop out small amounts of dough and roll into 1 inch diameter balls between your hands.
 Roll each ball in extra sugar, and place 2 inches apart on the prepared baking sheet to allow for spreading.

 - Bake for 10-12 minutes or until the tops are cracked and the edges are set.
 At about the 8 minute mark, take the tray out and tap on the counter to deflate the cookies.
 Return to the oven to finish baking.